-March and April hit a sweet spot in this normally pricey beachside town.
-It’s after the rainy winter season but before the summer high season.
+March and April hit a sweet spot in this normally pricey beachside town: It’s after the rainy winter season but before the summer high season.
 Although Santa Barbara is a very walkable town, the public shuttle can also be an affordable way of getting to the waterfront and even the acclaimed Santa Barbara Zoo.
-Enjoy the thriving arts, culture, and food scene of the “American Riviera” (money-saving tip: Many gallery exhibits and performing arts centers are free on the first Thursdays of every month).
-Outdoor activities on the beach, at parks, and in the mountains also abound.
-Check into the family-friendly, oceanside Harbor View Inn for just over $200 a night.
+Enjoy the thriving art, culture and food scenes of the “American Riviera.”
+(Money-saving tip: Many gallery exhibits and performing arts centers are free on the first Thursday of every month.)
+It’s even home to one of the best restaurants in the United States, according to customers.
+Family-friendly outdoor activities on the beach, at parks and in the mountains also abound.

 Salt Lake City

-If you’re not quite ready to let winter go, try spring skiing in Utah—March is actually one of the snowiest months of the year, and visitors can also ski well into April.
-Spring skiing offers more sun, longer days, and cheaper prices.
-Although flights to Salt Lake City are known for being expensive, setting up fare alerts can help you get a great price; and with many slopes less than 45 minutes from downtown via ski shuttle, you can save time and money getting there.
-Plus, check out “ski and stay” packages (save up to 20 percent) and “kids ski free” deals at affordable resorts like Brighton, Nordic Valley, Solitude, and Powder Mountain.
-Buying lift tickets in advance also saves cash.
-You can also stay cheaply downtown for around $100 a night.
+If you’re not quite ready to let winter go, try spring skiing in Utah—March is one of the snowiest months of the year, and visitors can also ski well into April.
+Spring skiing offers more sun, longer days and better prices for cheap spring break trips.
+Although flights to Salt Lake City are known for being expensive, we still found deals for under $500 from New York (if you’re coming from Los Angeles, they’re super cheap at under $200); setting up fare alerts can help you get a great price.

 Anna Maria Island, Florida

-We searched high and low for an affordable spring break destination in Florida, which is at its high season, before settling on family-friendly AMI.
-It’s a seven mile-long, two mile-wide island near Tampa with no high rises or nightclubs to attract spring break partiers.
-Rent a bike, walk, or a hop on a free trolley to explore the island’s beaches, and stay in a vacation home to save money.
-Tampa’s airport is a little farther away than Sarasota’s but likely has better fares—we found prices from just over $200 from New York.
-Here are 10 more family-friendly destinations even your jaded teenagers will love.
+We searched high and low for an affordable spring break destination in Florida, which is still in its high season in early spring, before settling on Anna Maria Island, a family-friendly destination even your jaded teenagers will love.
+It’s a seven-mile-long, two-mile-wide island near Tampa with no high-rises or nightclubs to attract spring break partiers.
+Rent a bike, walk or hop on a free trolley to explore the island’s beaches and natural beauty.
+Tampa’s airport is a little farther away than Sarasota’s, but check both to see which has better deals—we found rates just over $100 in March from New York.

 Cannon Beach, Oregon